-The Friends of the New Providence Memorial Library are excited to exhibit two young artists of New Providence, who have creatively expressed their teen life experiences, during these times.
+The Friends of the New Providence Memorial Library are excited to exhibit two young artists of New Providence, who have creatively expressed the life experiences and struggles of their generation.

-The exhibit reflects the struggle of the young adult generation today, facing constant pressure to succeed.
+The exhibit of these two high school artists reflects their struggles that are unique to their young adult generation today, facing constant pressure to succeed.
 Social media fuels comparison and unrealistic expectations, while competitive college admissions push many to overload on rigorous classes, maintain high GPAs, and build resumes at an early age.
 The COVID-19 pandemic disrupted relationships and milestones that affected social and emotional development.
 Despite social media posing as a platform that brings us closer together through connections and likes, it’s physically alienating and has depleted us of what it means to experience genuine, human connection.

 Many feel simply exhausted: staying up late to study, scroll, or take in news of a world marked by crisis and uncertainty.